bsugg/Project2/README.md

 ## Import

 The raw data set from UCI is provided and read in as a `.csv` file, creating the `news` data set.
+Extreme values for `shares` \> 25,000 are filtered out (578 removed out of 39,644 records).
 The parameter functionality of markdown is then incorporated from the YAML header, initially using the parameter value `day` to filter the `news` data set on a certain day of week for analysis.

 Additional modifications are made, including the creation of a binary `popularity` variable as mentioned earlier, defining popularity as any